Leveraging Photometry for Deconfusion of Directly Imaged Multi-Planet Systems: Summary Future Work

-We also validated the orbits fit by the deconfuser by presenting the first detailed comparison to MCMC fits from the \texttt{orbitize!}~software.
-Results indicate that the true parameters and top deconfuser fits after ranking with photometry for the semimajor axis, eccentricity, and inclination parameters typically fall within the posterior distributions returned by \texttt{orbitize!}.
-The deconfuser fit parameters for semimajor axis, eccentricity, and inclination are compared to the \texttt{orbitize!}~mean values and the truth values in Table~\ref{tab:sys7_orbitize_comparison}.
-Instances where the deconfuser's fits fall outside of the peak of the posterior distribution are also those where the true parameter falls outside of the peak, indicating that \texttt{orbitize!}~also struggled to find the correct fit.

 Future work will explore additional ranking parameters that may also support deconfusion of multi-planet systems, including multi-band photometry (color).
 Testing a wider parameter space of number of planets and planet types/radii is left for a follow-on paper, which will employ model albedo spectra in a study to assess the utility of multi-wavelength band observations and realistic planetary reflectance treatments for deconfusion.
+We will also update the detector model to include more robust assumptions, including modeling the detector QE with a binomial draw to capture extremely low photon rate conditions.
 To enable a more complete statistical assessment of confusion when photometry is accounted for, a broader sample size of systems with varying numbers of planets and planet types would be beneficial.
 Additional avenues of future work include an investigation of how incorrect assumptions about a planet's geometric albedo or spectrum would affect the photometry ranking scheme as biases in albedo might lead to misidentification of orbital solutions.
+Additional sources like zodiacal and exozodiacal dust, and speckles\cite{pogorelyuk2022deconfusing}, will also contribute significant noise to future observations, and will be modeled in future iterations of this work for a robust understanding of confusion rates.

 Additional ranking and orbit-fitting considerations may support a reduction in confusion rates, such as considering only orbits which are mutually inclined or accounting for dynamical stability of systems.
 Similar to the photometry ranking scheme, the dynamical stability of orbit fits returned by the deconfuser could be evaluated and assigned a likelihood value based on long-term stability.